 3. Shop the Sales and Buy as many as you can

 A stockpile only saves money when it contains items that have been purchased on sale or obtained for free, so don’t expect to build a huge stockpile overnight.
 Focus your energy on finding those really great sales, and the stockpile will take shape on its own:

 3. Don’t Overdo It

 Stockpiling is easy to overdo.
 Before you go nuts and buy 100 tubes of 10-cent toothpaste, spend some time evaluating what you and your family may actually need.
 Some stockpilers buy enough of an item to get to the next sale, while others prefer to buy enough to get through a certain number of months.
 Whichever method you choose, it’s important to keep expiration dates in mind.
 You won’t save any money by buying more than you can use.
 I like to say to buy a 3 month supplies worth of the items if you can.
 It’s easy to over do it and end up having items that are expired in your pantry!

 * A good idea is to donate some things you have a lot of to family and friends 🙂

 4. Organize Your Stockpile

 Once those bargains begin to accumulate, you’ll need to find a way to organize them.
 Your first step should be designating a spot in your home for your stockpile.
-Pantries and basements are great (if you’ve got them) but guest room closets, empty dresser drawers, and even under your bed will work.
-Think creatively, and you’ll find the perfect spot for your stockpile.
+Pantries and basements are great (if you’ve got the room) but bedroom closets, empty dresser drawers, and even under your bed will work.
+Think creatively, and you will find the perfect spot for your stockpile.
 After that all you will need to do is to keep your stockpile neat and orderly.

 A few tips to get you going: